 This model considers the choice of an individual about her or his participation in the labor market.
-Let $s \in [0, 1]$ denote the corresponding choice variable and it is to be interpreted as follows: larger values of s denote higher levels of labor market participation, which could be thought as time devoted to work but may include other considerations such as the quality of the time devoted to work, or the quality of the jobs that may be attained.
-And of course, higher values of the choice variable correspond to higher values of the individual labor income.
+Let $s \in [0,1]$ denote the corresponding choice variable and it is to be interpreted as follows: larger values of s denote higher levels of labor market participation, which could be thought as time devoted to work but may include other considerations such as the quality of the time devoted to work, or the quality of the jobs that may be attained.
+And of course, higher values of the choice variable correspond to higher values of the individual's labor income.

 Individuals are characterized by their type.
 The type of an individual is a measure of her or his level of commitment to activities that are related to the labor market relative to the individual's commitment to unpaid care work.
 Let $t \in [0,1]$ denote the individual type and it is to be interpreted as the amount of time that an individual can devote to professional activities that is free of the cost derived from family commitments.
-This implies that lower values of t refer to individuals with strong family commitments, and higher values of tcorrespond to individuals with few family commitments.
+This implies that lower values of t refer to individuals with strong family commitments, and higher values of t correspond to individuals with few family commitments.
 For an individual of type t devoting an amount of time larger than t to the labor market implies a reduction of her or his commitment to family activities, and it represents a reduction of her or his welfare.
-In particular, if an individual of type t chooses to dedicate and amount of time s = t to the labor market, this individual does not suffer any additional cost.
-However, if an individual of type t chooses to dedicate and amount of time s > t to the labor market, this individual will suffer a cost derived from her or his family restrictions.
-This cost can be thought of as the amount of income that has to be devoted to pay someone else for the provision of care, or it can be thought as the loss produced due to the diminished care on other family members.
+In particular, if an individual of type t chooses to dedicate and amount of time t0 to the labor market, this individual does not suffer any additional cost.
+However, if an individual of type t1 chooses to dedicate and amount of time t1 to the labor market, this individual will suffer a cost derived from her or his family restrictions.